JuliaHEP/G4Examples.jl/README.md

 This is most basic example using a more Geant4 native interface.
 It is creating a geometry with two volumes and standard physcis.
 - **B1.jl** - julia script to run the example.
 Detector description in a separate file `DetectorB1.jl`
 - **B1.ipynb** - the same example in a Jupyter notebook format

 ### B2/B2a
 Basic example of a calorimeter detector using a sensitive detector to collect 'hits'.
 - **B2a.jl** - julia script to run the example.
 Detector description in a separate file `DetectorB2a.jl`
 - **B2aVis.jl** - B2a detector with visualisation
 - **B2a.ipynb** - the same example in a Jupyter notebook format

+## B3/B3a
+The example simulates schematically a Positron Emitted Tomography system.
+It uses a custom primary particle generator, a custom physics list and makes use of two sensitive detectors.
+- **B3a.jl** -  julia script to run the example.
+Detector description in a separate file `DetectorB3.jl`
+- **B3b.jl** - Same with different user actions
+- **B3a.ipynb** - the same example in a Jupyter notebook format, with some more detailed explanations

 ## Extended

 ### Solids